-In fact, I do it all of the time.
+In fact, as I explained in my article all about it, I do it all of the time.

 Whenever I’m mixing music, not only do I have it in Mono for a majority of the time, but I’m also switching between Stereo and Mono and Solo and Regular as I’m working.